Hill County, Montana: History

 The first European-American settlement in the future county area was Fort Assinniboine, garrisoned by the United States Army in 1879.
 Fifteen of the original 104 structures from the fort are still standing.
 A portion of the fort was ceded for use as the Indian reservation, which was established in 1916.

 The county is named after James J. Hill, president of the Great Northern Railway Company, which built the rail line across Montana as part of the Transcontinental Railroad to the Pacific coast.

 Geography

 According to the United States Census Bureau, the county has a total area of 2916 sqmi, of which 2899 sqmi is land and 17 sqmi (0.6%) is water.

 Hill County is on the "Hi-Line" in north-central Montana.
 It borders Blaine County to the east, Liberty County to the west, and Canada to the north.
 Hill County contains Beaver Creek Park, the nation's largest county park.

-It is one of the few locations in the United States to have an antipodal point on land, and its community of Rudyard is the only populated such place.
-The Kerguelen Islands are on the opposite side of the earth from parts of Hill County, while the antipodal points of almost all other places in the United States lie in the Indian Ocean.